wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-flutter.md

 Open [Android Studio](https://developer.android.com/studio), go to `Preferences | plugins` and Install Flutter and Dart plugins from the marketplace.

-Flutter plugin will add new toolbar that allows to run and debug Flutter application:
+Flutter plugin will add a new toolbar that allows to run and debug Flutter application:

 ![](/content/blog/make-app-to-phone-call-using-flutter/flutter-plugin-ui.png)